Brolupyr777/Brolupyr777/README.md

 - 👋 Hi, I’m @Brolupyr777 aka Bohdan
-- 👀 I’m interested in Javascript, Python and learning Computer Science
+- 👀 I’m interested in Javascript, React, and learning any frameworks
-- 🌱 I’m currently learning Javascript, Python and front end development
+- 🌱 I’m currently learning Javascript, React and front end development
-- 💞️ I’m looking to collaborate on any Javascript, or Python projects
+- 💞️ I’m looking to collaborate on any Javascript, or React projects
 - 📫 You can reach me by my email address: bohdan.lupyr@gmail.com

 <!---